-- Resolution of an issue (i.e., completion of all actions identified in the (1)implementation plan) should result in tangible improvement to safety within the defense nuclear facilities complex.
+- (2) Resolution of an issue (i.e., completion of all actions identified in the implementation plan) should result in tangible improvement to safety within the Departmental defense nuclear facilities complex.
 If possible, the Responsible Manager should establish the resolution scope based on the goal of completion within 1 year of plan issuance.
 To accomplish this goal, the resolution focus may need to be on gaining substantive control of an issue rather than closing all loose ends.
-For example, issue resolution may need to be defined in the implementation plan as developing training and conducting initial sessions, rather than as completing training of all Department personnel and performing a follow-up evaluation.
-The goal of resolution within 1 year, based on the expectations of Congress in establishing the Board, should be strictly pursued by the Responsible Manager for recommendations that are narrowly focused and affect only one site and one headquarters office.
+For example, issue resolution may need to be defined in the implementation plan as developing training and conducting initial sessions, rather than as completing training of all Departmental personnel and performing a follow-up evaluation.
+The goal of resolution within 1 year, based on the expectations of Congress in establishing the Board, should be strictly pursued by the Responsible Manager for recommendations that are narrowly focused and affect only one site and one Headquarters office.
 Recommendations that involve major systemic changes, multiple Headquarters offices, and multiple sites can require more than 1 year for resolution.
-The Responsible Manager shall carefully consider exceptions to the 1-year goal. - (2) The Board will review the Department's implementation plan to determine whether it provides a realistic and achievable schedule for plan implementation (see chapter I, subparagraph 2c).
-Department senior management will need a planning-quality schedule and cost estimate (i.e., rough order-of-magnitude estimate) so that they can analyze the resource impact of the plan before committing to it.
-The cost estimate will also be used to assess cost-benefit and relative priorities among various potential safety improvements.
-The desired degree of accuracy for this planning estimate is minus 50 percent to plus 100 percent (see chapter I, subparagraph 2h).

-- (3) The response team should prepare a planning-quality schedule and cost estimate prior to plan submittal for Secretary approval.
-To accomplish the schedule and cost estimate within the allotted time window, the response team should: - (a) begin development work as soon as possible, - (b) include a person with cost/schedule expertise, - (c) develop a reasonably accurate preliminary scope of work early in the 90-day window (see figure 3). - (4) The response team, with the direction of the cognizant Secretarial Officer, should identify how the implementation plan will be funded.
+The Responsible Manager must carefully consider exceptions to the 1-year goal. - (3) The response team, with the direction of the cognizant Secretarial Officer, should identify how the implementation plan will be funded.
 Resources will likely need to be reallocated to ensure funding during the initial phases of implementation; the sources of these resource reallocations should be identified by the affected Secretarial Officers.
 Funding allocations beyond the initial phases of implementation should be established by the affected Secretarial Officers through the Departmental budget process to ensure that sufficient resources will be available to meet the Secretary's commitment to the Board.
 The Responsible Manager should apply schedule and cost performance monitoring techniques to improve management effectiveness during plan implementation.